BPHL-Molecular/Sanibel/README.md

 <h1 align="center">Sanibel</h1>

 ## What to do
 The pipeline is used to analyze NGS data in fastq format from bacterial genome.
 It is a Nextflow version of the Flaq_amr pipeline (FL-BPHL's standard bacterial assembly pipeline with AMR detection).
-And some new features are added.
-For example, some additional analyses for specific bacteria (Legionella, Shigella, group A strep, Klebsiella, Salmonella and E.coli) and plasmid are developed.
-The results of them can be found in the folder named by the bacteria name.
-For Neisseria and H.influenzae species, clonal complex and serotype prediction are automatically added to the outputs.
+Compared with Flaq_amr, some additional analyses for Legionella, Shigella, group A strep, Klebsiella, Salmonella, E.coli, and plasmid are added.
+For Neisseria and H.influenzae species, clonal complex and serotype prediction are automatically added in Sanibel.